fjbravo/whoops/README.md

 Whoops is a simple Flask application that exports your Whoop data into a PostgreSQL or MySQL database.

 **Features:**
-- Manual export via the `/export` endpoint.
+- Manual and daily exports.
 - Automatic API token refresh.
-- Scheduled daily export of your Whoop data.
 ## Requirements

 - Docker (or a Kubernetes cluster)